 At the Farsons Beer Festival, you can sample drinks from various brands while enjoying live music and local food.
 The event is hosted outdoor and across 10 days.
 Entrance is free and you simply choose which food and drinks you want to opt for!

-The Beer Festival has been hosted ever since 1981 and keeps growing for each year.
-As the 2020 festival was postponed, the 2021 edition will be the 40th edition.
+The Beer Festival has been hosted ever since 1981 and keeps growing each year.
+As the 2020 and 2021 editions were cancelled, the 2022 edition will be the 40th edition.

 Ticket price: Free entry